 - 1. Place the indicator in setup mode (display reads CONFIG) and remove all weight from the scale platform.
 If your test weights require hooks or chains, place the hooks or chains on the scale for zero calibration. - 2.
-Press until the display reads CALIBR (see Figure 4-1).
-Press to go to zero calibration (WZERO). - 3.
+Press > until the display reads CALIBR (see Figure 4-1).
+Press ∇ to go to zero calibration (WZERO). - 3.
 With WZERO displayed, press to calibrate zero.
 The indicator displays CAL while calibration is in progress.
 When complete, the A/D count for the zero calibration is displayed.
+DO NOT adjust this value after WSPAN has been set!
 Press again to save the zero calibration value and go to the next prompt (WVAL). - 4.
 With WVAL displayed, place test weights on the scale and press to show the test weight value.
 Use the procedure shown in Figure 4-2 to enter the actual test weight, then press to save the value and go to span calibration (WSPAN). - 5.
 With WSPAN displayed, press to calibrate span.
 The indicator displays CAL while calibration is in progress.
 When complete, the A/D count for the span calibration is displayed.
 Press again to save the span calibration value and go to the next prompt (REZERO).